Pttn/rieMiner/README.md

 ### Memory problems

-If you have memory errors, try to lower the PrimeTableLimit value in the configuration file.
+If you have memory errors (Unable to allocate... or Bad Allocs), try to lower the PrimeTableLimit value in the configuration file.

 ## Statistics